Why Supply Chain Optimization is a Value-added Proposition

 On a macro scale, SCO creates a unified, coordinated supply chain structure to boast communication and collaboration between all partners in the supply chain network.
-The instant availability and shareability of advanced data and reporting leverages visibility and transparency, and as a result SCMs will have greater ability to:
+The instant availability and shareability of advanced data and reporting leverages visibility and transparency, and as a result, SCMs will have a greater ability to:

 - Identify supply chain anomalies and potential bottlenecks early in the supply chain process to create intelligent planning solutions to ensure end-to-end efficiency.

 - Faster and more powerful processing of supply and transportation data without interruptions in parallel data processing.